treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 ### Part 3 - Restore Folder and Segment Entities

-1. All the configurations are same as Part 1, except the below 3 parameters:root_folder_id - Grab the folder id after the Parent Segment run as mentioned in Part 2restore_ps_config_v4 - Set to ‘no’  restore_folders_and_segments_v5 - Set to ‘yes’.
+1. All the configurations are same as Part 1, except the below 3 parameters:
+	- root_folder_id - Grab the folder ID after the Parent Segment run as mentioned in Part 2.
+	- restore_ps_config_v4 - Set to ‘no’.
+	- restore_folders_and_segments_v5 - Set to ‘yes’.
 This will enable folder and segment entities to be restored in Audience Studio V5

 2. Run main_wf.dig workflow now to restore folders and segments under the new root folder